4 Best Ways To Fix Sweet Iced Coffee Forever

 3. Add Dairy

-Dairy or dairy alternatives are a one stop fix for most coffee problems.
+Dairy or dairy alternatives are a one-stop fix for most coffee problems.
 Dairy ‘insulates’ the taste buds because it adds some fat to the drink.
-That fat helps make the coffee taste smoother and creamier and reduce a lot of the coffee taste.
+That fat helps make the coffee taste smoother and creamier and reduces a lot of the coffee taste.

 two glasses of iced coffee